 Physical therapy, occupational therapy and speech therapy appointments all require a referral from your physician.
 Your physician's office may call to set up your first visit or give you a referral and ask you to schedule your first appointment.

-Yes, you can save time by preregistering.
-To preregister, please call (217) 605-5109 between the hours of 7:30 a.m. and 8:30 p.m., Monday through Friday; and between 8 a.m. and 4:30 p.m., Saturday and Sunday.
-You will need your current insurance information and the name of your physician to preregister.
+You can save time by preregistering.
+To preregister, please call 217-605-5109 between the hours of 8:00 AM – 6:30 PM, Monday through Friday; and between 8:00 AM – 4:30 PM on Saturday.
+You will need your current insurance cards at the time of preregistration.